srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

     }
 ```

-But when trying to enable LLDP on all interfaces using a wildcard, it suddenly fails:
+But when trying to enable LLDP on all interfaces using a wildcard, the operation fails:

 ```srl
 --{ + candidate shared default }--[  ]--